LeviMSmith/voyages-and-verve/README.md

 #### Wayland

-xwayland for some reason has troubles with this.
-Run with
+xwayland for some reason has troubles with this, so if you're using wayland, run with

 `export SDL_VIDEODRIVER=wayland`